turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

    a.include?("r") #>= false

+### 4. *.collect*
-4. **.collect** Calls the given block once for each item within the array, and creates a new array containing the values that were returned.
+Calls the given block once for each item within the array, and creates a new array containing the values that were returned.

    **Example:**
    a = ["a", "b", "c", "d" ]